Jolly-Roger-Telephone-Company/cidvv-spec/drafts/cidvv-whitepaper-01.md

 In CIDVV, “vouching” means that the called party can confirm that the owner of the asserted Caller-ID is reachable and has effectively endorsed the call by responding to a verification signal.

+In CIDVV, “vetting” is a pre-arranged verification process between two parties that share a secret.
+Unlike vouching, which confirms reachability during a live call, vetting establishes in advance that a specific telephone number is controlled by a trusted party.

+Vetting is performed using a shared hashing algorithm.
+Both parties compute a short-lived numeric token derived from a shared secret and call-specific information (such as the calling and called numbers).
+The first vetting call causes the called party to generate and store this token for a brief period.
+The second call presents the expected token, allowing the called party to confirm that both sides possess the shared secret without transmitting it directly.

 CIDVV does not replace STIR/SHAKEN, but complements it by providing verification where attestation is unavailable, unreliable, or